High Assurance Cryptographic Equipment

 Software, resident on a system, which monitors system activities for malicious or unwanted behaviour and can react in real-time to block or prevent those activities.

 An area where wireless internet access is available to the general public.

 Hypertext Transfer Protocol

-HTTP Strict Transport Security is a web security policy mechanism that helps to protect websites against man in the middle attacks such as protocol downgrade attacks and cookie hijacking.
+A web security policy mechanism that helps to protect websites against person-in-the-middle attacks such as protocol downgrade attacks and cookie hijacking.